The Poltergeist Elephant in the Room: The call for a paranormal renaissance

 So far it sounds like the “agent” in this case could either be the wife, the husband, or the 16 year old daughter.
 Fodor notes the daughter's age, but also the father's remark that "whatever this thing may be, it is no longer in that house alone but it is in me too."
 The final clue for Fodor came when he discussed the emotional tensions in the family with the husband.
 After this discussion, the haunting suddenly stopped.

 In his notes, Fodor writes, "The ghost in that sense, was a part of [the husband] himself - or was he?"
 He hypothesised that poltergeist cases such as these may result from situations where “those who put themselves in an unguarded psychological position” meet a force or intelligence other than their own, in a place filled with historical memories and traditions (such as Ash Manor).
-So it sounds like this could mean that poltergeist hauntings (and likely other types of haunting) result from the dynamic between a haunting-prone place and a haunting-prone person.
+So it sounds like he's suggesting that poltergeist hauntings (and likely other types of haunting) result from the dynamic between a haunting-prone place and a haunting-prone person - whatever that might mean.

 At the end of the talk, somebody in the audience had asked whether the SPR had noticed an increase in poltergeist cases coinciding with an increase in anxiety and mental health issues in the population.
 I think this is a good point.
 If mental health issues are increasing (as opposed to just an increase in diagnoses), and if Von Lucadou and Fodor are correct about poltergeist phenomena being the result of the childhood ego or unguarded psyche (given the right location), then should there be an increase in poltergeist phenomena?
 Like sleep paralysis, will these cases go unreported for fear of being thought crazy?
 Or are there other factors involved in the emergence of a poltergeist case?